benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 ## Manual configuration

-If the above mechanisms fail to provide a working configuration, or if the user explicitly chooses so, you SHOULD give the end user the ability to manually enter a configuration, and use that configuration to configure the account.
+If the above mechanisms fail to provide a working configuration, or if the user explicitly chooses so, the mail client SHOULD give the end user the ability to manually enter a configuration, and use that configuration to configure the account.